top of page

 Some time ago, I was in the market for another way to receive digital payments from local clients through the wix platform.
 After testing a couple providers, BuzzPAY proved itself the best option for me and ultimately, my clients.
 Not only does the platform serve Caribbean and International clients, but it’s also super easy to integrate with the WIX platform.

 It keeps the client’s approach to doing business with me simple and clear.
 There is no need for me to come up with a different solution because I’m not trying to tell a possible client that they can come into my work space in a way that’s unhealthy for the both of us.
-There’s already a consistent way and that’s on my website and the more consistent I am upholding that, the fewer encounters I’ll have with clients who aren’t the best fit for me to work with.
+I've already identified a way forward should you want to pay with debit or credit card.

 bottom of page